Triun/laravel-model-base/README.md

 php artisan make:mode-base-bulk [--connection connection_name]
 ```

-Note: if the connection is not defined, it would get the default one.
+Note: If you don't set up the connections in the config file (`model-base.bulk.connections`),
+it will try to run all available connections from your database config file (`database.connections`).

 ## Customize